ScottTilley/Artemis1/RnD/Readme.md

 ![My Image](https://github.com/ScottTilley/Artemis1/blob/main/RnD/OQPSK_doppler_extract1.png)

 Finally I ran the flowgraph and outputed the data repeating from the file above and perform an FFT with STRF and ploted the results.
 You can see the increasing Doppler from Artemis 1 just before the first TCM burn.
+I entered a arbitrary frequency as I believe this is 4x the frequency so some work is needed to properly interprete the data.

 ![My Image](https://github.com/ScottTilley/Artemis1/blob/main/RnD/OQPSK_doppler_extract3.png)